botpress/documentation-v12/docs/conversation-studio/content-management/carousel-gallery.md

 Sorry, but this page is under construction!
 :::

-In this tutorial, you will learn how to use the Postback feature of the Carousel Content Type.

 The Postback feature of the Carousel allows you to **send custom data** to the Botpress server when the user **clicks on button** in the Carousel.

 Using a hook, you can make your Botpress server **act upon the received data**.